ezEngine/docs/docs/gameplay/spawn-component.md

 # Spawn Component

-The *SpawnComponent* is frequently used to spawn instances of [prefabs (TODO)](../prefabs/prefabs-overview.md) at runtime.
+The *SpawnComponent* is frequently used to spawn instances of [prefabs](../prefabs/prefabs-overview.md) at runtime.
 The component references a prefab.
 It can then either spawn this prefab continuously in intervals, or at will by triggering the spawn command from (script) code.

 ## Properties

-**Prefab:** The [prefab (TODO)](../prefabs/prefabs-overview.md) that will be spawned by this component.
+**Prefab:** The [prefab](../prefabs/prefabs-overview.md) that will be spawned by this component.

 **AttachAsChild:** If true, the spawned object will be attached to the owner of the SpawnComponent.
 In most cases this should be disabled.